DennisKoh135/enthusiastic-primrose-16065/src/pages/about.md

       * Spread our passion for PCs/technology with new members around the school.

+      * Teach students who are interested in computers about assembling their own PCs through a care-package system.

       * We work closely with TE-Cares to donate computers to families in the surrounding area.
 More information can be found at this link below: